Doge2y/ez-hub/README.md

-something I proboly will rarely work on but it might be done.
+something I probably will rarely work on but it might be done.
+Codespace cant run in school so :(